Civil Division, Judgments (Historic Courthouse)

-After the Small Claim or District Court case is heard and a judgment is obtained, it is entered in the public record.
-The plaintiff (judgment creditor) is required to wait 30 days before beginning the collection process on a District Court judgment and 10 days on a Small Claim judgment.
+After the Small Claim, District Court, or Superior Court case is heard and a judgment is obtained, it is entered in the public record.
+The plaintiff (judgment creditor) is required to wait 30 days before beginning the collection process on a District Court or Superior Court judgment and 10 days on a Small Claim judgment.

 The NORDS packet must be officially served either through certified mail or the Sheriff’s Office.
 The fees for the post office may vary but the fee for the Sheriff’s Office is $30 per defendant.
 Payment can be made via business check, money order (payable to the Alamance County Sheriff’s Office), as well as cash.
 The Sheriff’s fee applies to the service of NORDS, Writ of Possession, and Writ of Executions.

 After the defendant is served with the NORDS, if they are an individual, they have 20 days to return the document to the Clerk of Superior Court’s Office.
 If the debtor is a company the 20 days is waived and the creditor may collect on the company immediately.
 The Clerk decides which property is exempt and which property can be collected.
 After the Clerk decides which property is exempt, a copy of this document is served to the defendant and plaintiff.
 When the plaintiff receives exempt property/judgment amount, the execution process begins.
 You may access the Writ of Execution form by clicking on the following link: Writ of Execution.